Penn Hills Couple Responds To Gay Slurs By Painting House In Rainbow Colors

 “We decided to say that we were mother and daughter because if that comment was made… boom,” said Lau.

-The couple’s neighbors were not tolerant to their relationship when the truth finally came out sparking arguments back and forth until things got ugly.
+The couple’s neighbors were not tolerant to their relationship when the truth finally came out, sparking arguments back and forth until things got ugly.

 “The arguing going back and forth and then the gay slurs start coming out,” said Lau.